Classes & Workshops with Baltimore’s Maker Community

 Annie Howe Papercuts

-Annie Howe is giving the ancient art of paper cutting new life through the workshops she teaches at her studio and at locations across the Mid-Atlantic.
+Annie Howe is giving the ancient art of paper cutting new life through the workshops she teaches at her studio and at locations across the city.
 Students of all skill levels, ages 13 and up, are welcome to learn how to create and cut their own design out of paper.
 Annie also sells her custom designs as framed artwork, Christmas ornaments, greeting cards, home décor and book covers.

 All experience levels are welcome at Baltimore Clayworks, where you can take a class on a range of techniques, including throwing pottery, sculpture and glazing.
 Youth classes are regularly available as well as one-time sessions for those who just want to play with clay.